 How long does it take to obtain a Private Pilot Certificate?

 That depends.
 It’s a good question, because learning to fly requires a substantial commitment of time and money (more about that later) and it is wise to have some idea what’s involved before starting the process.
 It may take as few as six or eight weeks to learn to fly or as many as five or six years, depending on how much time one can devote to the task and a few other variables.
 Nevertheless, I would like to give you some idea of the time scale involved.
-Most people who learn to fly with the club are able to schedule perhaps one or two flight lessons a week.
+Most people who learn to fly with the Club are able to schedule perhaps one or two flight lessons a week.
 On that schedule, one is likely to complete training for the Private Pilot Certificate in six or eight months.
 If you can devote more time, the process can be accelerated, but it is very difficult to complete the training in fewer than three months.
-We have had occasional rare individuals who have finished in six or eight weeks, but they were in a position to devote their time and attention almost exclusively to flying for that period – a luxury unavailable to most of us.
-Furthermore, that accelerated pace is not necessarily the optimum pace: there is much to be said for enjoying the learning process over the change of seasons and allowing time for the learning process to assimilate knowledge and experience.
+We have had occasional rare individuals who have finished in six or eight weeks, but they were in a position to devote their time and attention almost exclusively to flying for that period – a luxury unavailable to most of us who have work or family to which we are devoted.
+Furthermore, that accelerated pace is not necessarily the optimum pace: there is much to be said for enjoying the learning process over the change of seasons and allowing time for the learning process to accrue knowledge and experience.

 What can I expect on my first flight?